Alder Wood Furniture Explained (Types & Durability)

 Commonly known as Speckled Alder, Grey alder is slow-growing and can live up to 80 to 100 years, and can grow moderately in size of up to 66 feet.

 Often compared to black alder because of their similarities, including their color, texture, and grain pattern.
-The major difference though is that black alder is harder and more expensive.
-Grey alder is also not commercially grown and is only used on a smaller scale.
+The major difference though is that black varieties are harder and more expensive.
+Grey types are also not commercially grown and is only used on a smaller scale.

 White Alder (Alnus rhombifolia)